 Meister Eckhart preached about the ascending states of being in what the translators–Maurice O’Connell Walshe, based on Josef Quint–have labeled Sermon Seventy.
 In the following passage from this sermon, Walshe relied on Quint’s translation due to the difficulty of the subject and the unreliability of the source, and I have copied it as Walshe translated it.

 What caught my attention in this sermon was the fact that Hinduism, Mahayana Buddhism, Lester Levenson and Meister Eckhart all speak of ascending states, and they describe them in terms of work and being.
 The lower states are characterized by work or doing, and the highest state is pure being.
-Because of the ubiquity of this teaching, we know that these higher states are.
-In order to have the right view of them it’s necessary to compare different descriptions and eliminate any concept that is not universal.
+Because of the ubiquity of this teaching, we know that these higher states are, and in order to have the right view of them it’s necessary to compare different descriptions and eliminate any concept that is not universal.

 Lester Levenson was impressed by Yogananda’s autobiography, and from it he took the terms “astral realm” and “causal realm” to discuss the higher states.
 These realms are also described in great detail in Dolores Cannon’s Between Death and Life, published in 1996, two years after Lester passed on.

 The astral realm is the Hindu precursor of the Buddhist form realm.
 Beings born in this plane of existence being have eliminated desire, and they can cause things to appear instantly by thought.
 There is death and rebirth here.
 The causal realm is the Hindu precursor of the formless realm, a much higher plane, and therefore almost impossible to describe in words.

 In Buddhism the desire, form and formless realms make up the triple world: this is the abode of the unenlightened, because beings have not completely abandoned the self.